Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/fastdac.md

 ![fastdac output](pics/fastdac_output.png)

 Kiwi device has qu-bit rate 80MHz, we use time-bin encoded, so it DAC0 in Alice generates double pulse at 80MHz, DAC1 also generates signal for PM at the same rate.
-We calculated the JESD204B parameters before design the sytem, you can find the parameters in registers we set for the chip.
+We calculated the JESD204B parameters before designing the sytem, you can find the parameters in registers we set for the chip.
 We set:
 - lane rate 10Gbits/s per lane
 - 4 lanes
 - jesd in mode 4